reactiveui/website/input/docs/getting-started/netstandard.md

-Title: netstandard
+Title: .NET Standard
 Order: 10
 ---

 # .NET Standard Library

-As of version 8.0 of ReactiveUI, support for netstandard will be included.
-For any version lower than 8.0, you are still able to reference the RxUI nuget pacakge (along with other popular PCL-based packages) with a little modification.
+As of version 8.0 of ReactiveUI, support for [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) will be included.
+For any version lower than 8.0, you are still able to reference the RxUI nuget package (along with other popular PCL-based packages) with a little modification.

 ## Projects using Project.json: